 Pack a bag with your laptop/notebook and pen, snacks, water, wine, liquor, etc. all the necessities and go to a park.
 Or go to the beach.
 Go to a library if you need to.
 Make the world your zone, it will work for you if you truly desire to work for yourself.

 Or if you can’t get away, find a way to set boundaries in the space you have.
 Put earphones in, have a discussion with anyone making matters difficult (if they keep being difficult, fight them. jk jk), lock a door, go in the bathroom and tell anyone who knocks that you’re forcing your way through constipation (they don’t need to know what kind), whatever you can do to transform the only space you have into the space you need please do it.
-If you need some ideas on how to do this, check out this post I wrote titled Why You Should Have a Creative Space.

 It’s hard to write freely when you’re aggravated, distracted, interrupted constantly, dulled by the scenery around you.
 Watch how an improvement in your views can improve your perspective and, therefore, your ability to write.
 Just know it’s imperative for you to get out of and/or change the negative environment.
 I’ve personally experienced how everything you need to fulfill your purpose and be the you that you are meant to be, dies there.